alejandro-angulo/alejandr0angul0.dev/content/about.md

 I'm Alejandro Angulo, a code monkey living in the Los Angeles area.
-When I'm not ~~introducting bugs~~ writing beautiful, performant code I like [working on random personal projects](https://github.com/alejandro-angulo/qmk_firmware/), going to the gym, and hanging out with my girlfiend and my chihuahua.
+When I'm not ~~introducting bugs~~ writing beautiful, performant code I like [working on random personal projects](https://github.com/alejandro-angulo/qmk_firmware/), going to the gym, and hanging out with my wife and our chihuahua.

 ## Contact